PreciselyData/Private-Spatial-APIs/docs/guides/feature-only-deployment.md

 http://<ingress host>:<port>/rest/Spatial/FeatureService/tables.json
 ```

 > NOTE: you can repeat this step at any time when you want to add new datasets.
-The removed datasets will NOT be cleaned from harvested tables.
-You need to delete evergthing under /opt/data/resources, as well as the lock file, then restart the service.
+The harvested named tables will be created under ``/opt/data/resources``.
+If you delete any datasets, the harvested named tables under ``/opt/data/resources`` will not change automatically.
+You need to delete the named tables manually, or delete everything under ``/opt/data/resources``, as well as the lock file, and restart the service to re-harvest.